EBDA in June 2022

 Economy of Love has a new website!

-By becoming a member of Economy of Love, you guarantee transparency, safety and commitment, and fair production and income throughout the supply and value chains.
-EoL constantly implements new innovative ideas in order to best serve the farmer, people in the supply chain, and customers.
-By implementing the Carbon Credit scheme, EoL can now assess carbon emissions and sequestration, as well as active carbon avoidance, on their certified farms through collaboration with the Carbon Footprint Center and the use of the Cool Farm Tool.
-Currently, One tonne of carbon sequestered or avoided costs between 20 and 25 Euro, thus certified farmers who are EoL certified are naturally providing a large number of trees, and are relying on biodiversity, compost production, and renewable energy can now be compensated.
-To learn more about the standard, the transparency feature, the carbon scheme’s evolution, and its impact on biodiversity and people, visit the website: www.economyoflove.net
+As a member of the Economy of Love, you guarantee safety, transparency, commitment, and fair production and income throughout the supply and value chains.
+EoL constantly implements new innovative ideas in the Economy of Love Standard in order to best serve the farmer, people in the supply chain, and our customers.
+The new EoL carbon credits were recently implemented.
+EoL is able to assess carbon emissions and sequestration, as well as active carbon avoidance, on their licensee farms through collaboration with the Carbon Footprint Center and the use of the Cool Farm Tool.
+This net carbon can be valued.
+A tonne of carbon sequestered or avoided currently costs between 20 and 25 Euro.
+Farmers who are EoL certified are naturally providing a large number of trees, biodiversity, compost production, and renewable energy on their land, which they can now be compensated for.
+Learn more about the carbon scheme’s evolution, the transparent background of tracing our carbon projects, and the impact on biodiversity and people, visit the Economy of love website www.economyoflove.net

 Cooperation of NCE and SEKEM for Preservation of Biodiversity in Wahat